 Conclusion

-Badminton price in Pakistan in 2026 reward informed buyers.
-The range is genuinely wide — from a Rs.
-3,500 entry racket to a Rs.
-70,000 Japanese pro model — but the right choice at each stage is clear once you understand what drives pricing.
+The range is wide — Rs.
+3,500 to Rs.
+70,000 — but the right choice at each stage is actually pretty clear once you understand what drives the price difference.

-For beginners: start with a genuine carbon graphite racket in the Rs.
+For beginners: a genuine carbon graphite racket in the Rs.
 7,000 – Rs.
-12,000 range (Kumpoo, ProKennex, or Victor club models), a pair of dedicated court shoes, and nylon shuttlecocks.
-Total upfront investment: Rs.
+12,000 range (Kumpoo, ProKennex, or Victor club models), dedicated court shoes, and nylon shuttlecocks.
+Upfront cost: Rs.
 14,000 – Rs.
 25,000.
-This is enough to play properly and discover whether the sport is worth a bigger investment.
+Enough to play properly and figure out whether you’re going to stick with it.

 For intermediate players: the Rs.
 12,000 – Rs.
-20,000 racket bracket with Yonex, RSL, or Maxx gives you the string tension tolerance and swing feel needed to develop real shot variety.
+20,000 racket bracket from Yonex, RSL, or Maxx gives you the string tension tolerance and swing feel to develop real shot variety.
 Add feather shuttlecocks for serious practice sessions.

-The one universal rule: buy from a specialist retailer with a genuine anti-counterfeit policy.
+The one thing that applies at every level: buy from a specialist retailer.
 A Rs.
-14,000 genuine Yonex will outlast three Rs.
-6,000 fakes and won’t let you down mid-match when the string tension is tested.
+14,000 genuine Yonex outlasts three Rs.
+6,000 counterfeits — and doesn’t fail mid-match when it matters.

 Frequently Asked Questions